openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-05.bootstrapping-trust.md

    enroll
 5. The device retrieves the public certificate from the controller at the address specified in the JWT
-6. The device confirms that server is, in fact, the owner of the private key for that certificate
+6. The device confirms that the server is, in fact, the owner of the private key for that certificate
 7. The device uses the retrieved certificate to verify the signature on the JWT
 8. Verifies content has not changed
 9. Verifies the issuing server is the server it is communicating with
 10. Makes a secure connection to the server and requests the CAs to trust
-11. The enrolling identity generates key pair, if necessary, and a CSR.
+11. The enrolling identity generates a key pair, if necessary, and a CSR.
     The CSR is submitted in a request with the JWT's enrollment token.
 12. The controller verifies the CSR, verifies the enrollment token, verifies the client connection, and then returns the necessary